tbebekis/Pascal.Tripous/Demos/MemTable/ReadMe.md

 If the passed in `Buffer` parameter is **not** `nil` then the method has to copy the field data from the active record buffer to that `Buffer` parameter, and return `True`.
 If the field data is `nil`, i.e. `NULL`, then leaves the `Buffer` untouched and just returns `False`.

 If the passed in `Buffer` parameter **is** `nil` then the method has just to check if the field data is `nil`, i.e. `NULL`, or not.
-Should return `True` if field data is not `nil` and `False` otherwise.
+The method should return `True` if field data is not `nil` and `False` otherwise.

-When the `TMemTable` calculates and constructs a record data buffer it adds an extra byte in every non-blob field buffer and uses that byte as the `NULL` flag.
+When the `TMemTable` calculates the size, in bytes, of a record data buffer, it adds an extra byte in every non-blob field buffer.
+Then it uses that byte as the `NULL` flag.
 For blob fields it uses the `Size` property of the `TBlob` Pascal record.

 If the first byte of a non-blob field buffer is zero or the `Size` property of a `TBlob` field is zero, then the field is considered `NULL`.

 ```
 function TMemTable.IsFieldNull(RecBuf: Pointer; FieldIndex: Integer): Boolean;